DestinyItemManager/dim-api/README.md

 # DB Migrations

-Run `npx db-migrate up` to update the database to the current version.
-Run `npx db-migrate create settings_table` to create a new migration file in the `migrations` folder, where you can use the db-migrate API to modify the database.
+Run `cd api && npx db-migrate up` to update the database to the current version.
+Run `cd api && npx db-migrate create settings_table` to create a new migration file in the `migrations` folder, where you can use the db-migrate API to modify the database.
 Check in all migrations.